-The stand-alone syntax is generalised for newtypes in exactly the same way that ordinary deriving clauses are generalised (Section 7.5.4).
+• The stand-alone syntax is generalised for newtypes in exactly the same way that ordinary deriving clauses are generalised (Section 7.5.4).
 For example:

-'''

-newtype Foo a = MkFoo (State Int a)
+''' newtype Foo a = MkFoo (State Int a)

-deriving instance MonadState Int Foo
+deriving instance MonadState Int Foo '''

-'''

-GHC always treats the last parameter of the instance ($F \circ \circ$ in this example) as the type whose instance is being derived.
+GHC always treats the last parameter of the instance (Foo in this example) as the type whose instance is being derived.

-7.5.3 Deriving clause for classes Typeable and Data
+7.5.3 Deriving clause for extra classes (Typeable, Data, etc)

-Haskell 98 allows the programmer to add "deriving (Eq, Ord)" to a data type declaration, to generate a standard instance declaration for classes specified in the deriving clause.
-In Haskell 98, the only classes that may appear in the deriving clause are the standard classes Eq, Ord, Enum, Ix, Bounded, Read, and Show.
+Haskell 98 allows the programmer to add "deriving (Eq.
+Ord)" to a data type declaration, to generate a standard instance declaration for classes specified in the deriving clause.
+In Haskell 98, the only classes that may appear in the deriving clause are the standard classes Eq.
+Ord, Enum, Ix, Bounded, Read, and Show.

-GHC extends this list with two more classes that may be automatically derived (provided the -XDeriveDataTypeable flag is specified): Typeable, and Data.
-These classes are defined in the library modules Data.
+GHC extends this list with several more classes that may be automatically derived:

+• With -XDeriveDataTypeable, you can derive instances of the classes Typeable, and Data, defined in the library modules Data.
 Typeable and Data.
-Generics respectively, and the appropriate class must be in scope before it can be mentioned in the deriving clause.
+Generics respectively.

 An instance of Typeable can only be derived if the data type has seven or fewer type parameters, all of kind .
-The reason for this is that the Typeable class is derived using the scheme described in Scrap More Boilerplate: Reflection, Zips, and Generalised Casts .
+The reason for this is that the Typeable class is derived using the scheme described in Scrap More Boilerplate: Reflection, Zips, and Generalised Casts.
 (Section 7.4 of the paper describes the multiple Typeable classes that are used, and only Typeable1 up to Typeable7 are provided in the library.)
 In other cases, there is nothing to stop the programmer writing a TypableX class, whose kind suits that of the data type constructor, and then writing the data type instance by hand.